RatesniffersRATESNIFFERS

 Editor's Pick · Ratesniffers Editorial Team

-Top Home Loan Rates in July 2026
+Top Home Loan Rates in August 2026

-Reviewed by the Ratesniffers Editorial Team, July 2026
+Reviewed by the Ratesniffers Editorial Team, August 2026

 The sharpest home loan rates that also pay a cashback.
 A cashback suits refinancers who will hold the loan a few years, long enough to bank the cash before any rate premium catches up.
 Refreshed daily, no commercial filtering.